AhmedElabrass25/restaurant/README.md

 # 🍽️ My Restaurant

 My Restaurant is a modern web application for browsing and ordering food online.
-It includes product listing, detailed product view, cart management, authentication, and order tracking.
+It includes product listing, detailed product view, cart management, authentication, order tracking, and an **admin dashboard** for managing products.

 ---